Is Anesthesia Safe for Your Child?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Anesthesiologists know that many parents are concerned about anesthesia and its long-term effects,” says anesthesiologist Julie Niezgoda, MD.
+“Many parents are concerned about anesthesia and its long-term effects, and anesthesiologists understand that,” says anesthesiologist Julie Niezgoda, MD.

-Fortunately, several studies of children who have had one exposure to anesthesia suggest that “anesthesia is very safe and that children’s long-term cognitive development is unaffected,” says Dr. Niezgoda.
+Research of children who have had only one exposure to anesthesia suggest that “anesthesia is very safe and that children’s long-term cognitive development is unaffected,” says Dr. Niezgoda.

 If you have any concerns about the timing of your child’s procedure, talk them over with your surgeon.